Industry members share their collective angst

-Up until this point, plants with component stockpiles, diverse supply chains and/or vertical manufacturing capabilities were in the best shape.
-But as one large independent producer who falls into all three categories said, “The turmoil isn’t over.
+Up until this point, plants with component stockpiles, diverse supply chains and/or vertical manufacturing capabilities were in the best shape when it came to getting product out the door on time.
+But as one large independent producer who falls into all three categories said, “The turmoil isn’t over when it comes to fulfilling new orders.
 I’m more worried about what is going to happen over the next 90 days.”

-Channels that don’t depend on sales through brick-and-mortar locations, such as e-commerce customers, did not see the dip in March and April – or if they did, they recovered quickly.
+Channels not dependent on sales through brick-and-mortar locations, such as e-commerce customers, did not see as big a dip in March and April – or if they did, they recovered quickly.

 One major manufacturer described the rapid sales uptick in brick-and-mortar channels as “a crisis of epic proportions, but we’ve never been closer to our customers and our suppliers because of it.
 The hope is it will make us stronger on the other side.”

 But, make no mistake, at the current time some of these relationships have their challenges.